qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 });
 ```

-(IP does not use Fabric's event system because it needs to work across Fabric and Forge.
-The `Signal` is similar to the event.)
+(The `Signal` is similar to the event.)

 ### Networking Utility (Remote Procedure Call)

 Fabric provides the networking API.
-But adding a new type of packet requires  (1) Write packet serialization/deserialization code (2) Write the packet handling code,which requires sending the task to the client/server thread to execute it (3) Give it an identifier and register it.
+But adding a new type of packet requires  (1) Write packet serialization/deserialization code (2) Write the packet handling code, which requires sending the task to the client/server thread to execute it (3) Give it an identifier and register it.
 This networking utility makes it easier.

 Example: if you want the server to send a packet to ask the client to invoke this method (on the render thread):